warren/perdicis-notes/content/4XT.md

 _The recipe does not call for lemon dish soap dw_

 ## Flavor profile
-Sweet, smoky, and tangs of holidaytime flavors from a tea blend (cinnamon, hibiscus, chamomile, chicory, apple and orange).
+Sweet, apple cider-y, and hints of holidaytime flavors from a tea blend (cinnamon, hibiscus, chamomile, chicory, apple and orange).

 ## Ingredients
 - 4oz TJ's spiced cider